Comune-Milano/ontologie-iot-urbani/README.md

 To manage reports or suggested improvements with respect to the ontologies, we recommend to follow the guides provided in [Issues Management](https://github.com/Comune-Milano/ontologie-iot-urbani/wiki/Gestione-Issue).

 ## Examples
-Usage examples of the different modules are detailed in the documentation of each module.
-In the `examples` folder the `queries.rq` file contains examples of SPARQL queries for every use case identified.
+In the `examples` folder: (i) examples are provided for each module to exemplify the intended usage, (ii) the `queries.rq` file contains examples of SPARQL queries for every use case identified.

 ## Changelog
 - _07-2020_: Release v1.0.0 Core, Sharing, Electric modules